lnx-search/i2o2/README.md

 just tests the overhead of the scheduler and io_uring, we can reach upto 3 million ops per second with thousands concurrent workers all pushing data to the scheduler.

+## Feature - Failpoint injection

+If you enable the `fail` feature flag, i2o2 provides fail points via https://github.com/tikv/fail-rs to return custom/specific errors or status codes without having to trigger the actual error.

+Function are targeted via `i2o2::fail::<function>`, for example you can set `FAILPOINTS=i2o2::fail::register_file=return(-4)` to return the IO errno `4` aka `Interrupted`.

+See the `examples/fail_points` file for more demonstration.

 ## Example

 ```rust